 If Options is unwilling or unable to purchase the investment(s), the value of them should be assumed to be nil for the purposes of the loss calculation.
-Provided Mr S is compensated in full, Options may ask Mr S to provide an undertaking to account to it for the net amount of any payment the SIPP may receive from the investment(s).
-That undertaking should allow for the effect of any tax and charges on the amount Mr S may receive from the investment(s)

-and any eventual sums he would be able to access.
-Options should meet any costs in drawing up the undertaking and any reasonable costs for advice required by Mr S to approve it
+Options may ask Mr S to provide an undertaking to account to it for the net amount of any payment the SIPP may receive from the investment(s).
+That undertaking should only take effect once Mr S has been compensated in full, to include his receipt of any loss above our award limit and should allow for the effect of any tax and charges on the amount Mr S may receive from the investment(s) and any eventual sums he would be able to access.
+Options should meet any costs in drawing up the undertaking and any reasonable costs for advice required by Mr S to approve it.